JiriKrblich/English4Designer/02-first-impression/02-first-impression.md

 ## My first graphic and motion works

 At the same time I started doing graphic and motion design at the VFX studio based in Prague.
-And we did some amazing things, mainly practical and animatronics effects!
+And we did some amazing things, like practical and animatronics effects, but also CGI and digital animation!

 Below this text is a example project where we used practical effects and electronic knowledge to create a mask that projects animated videos, is controllable remotely and acts as a mascot in filmed videos where it replaces CGI.